Thyestes: Myth

 Pelops and Hippodamia are parents to Thyestes.
 However, they were cursed by Myrtilus, a servant of King Oenomaus, the father of Hippodamia.
 Myrtilus was promised the right to Hippodamia's virginity and half of Pelops' kingdom, but Pelops denied both to him and killed him by throwing him into the sea.
 With his dying gasp, Myrtilus cursed their line, which is where Thyestes and Atreus come in.

 Thyestes' brother and King of Mycenae, Atreus, vowed to sacrifice his best lamb to Artemis.
 Upon searching his flock, however, Atreus discovered a golden lamb which he gave to his wife, Aerope, to hide from the goddess.
 She gave it to her lover, Thyestes, who then convinced Atreus to agree that whoever had the lamb should be king.
 Thyestes produced the lamb and claimed the throne.

 Atreus retook the throne using advice he received from the gods.
 Zeus sent Hermes to him, advising him to get Thyestes to agree that should the sun rise in the west and set in the east, Atreus could have his throne back.
 Atreus did so, and Helios reversed his normal course, in anger over Thyestes' actions.

 Atreus then learned of Thyestes' and Aerope's adultery and plotted revenge.
 He killed Thyestes' sons and cooked them, save their hands and heads.
 He served Thyestes his own sons and then taunted him with their hands and heads.
-This is the source of modern phrase "Thyestean Feast," or one at which human flesh is served.
+This is the source of modern phrase "Thyestean feast", meaning one at which human flesh is served.
 When Thyestes was done with his feast, he released a loud belch, which represents satiety and pleasure and his loss of self-control.

 An oracle then advised Thyestes that, if he had a son with his own daughter Pelopia, that son would kill Atreus.
 Thyestes did so by raping Pelopia (his identity hidden from her) and the son, Aegisthus, did kill Atreus.
 However, when Aegisthus was first born, he was abandoned by his mother, ashamed of the origin of her son.
 A shepherd found the infant Aegisthus and gave him to Atreus, who raised him as his own son.
 Only as he entered adulthood did Thyestes reveal the truth to Aegisthus, that he was both father and grandfather to the boy and that Atreus was his uncle.
 Aegisthus then killed Atreus.

 While Thyestes ruled Mycenae, the sons of Atreus, Agamemnon and Menelaus, were exiled to Sparta.
 There, King Tyndareus accepted them as the royalty that they were.
 Shortly after, he helped the brothers return to Mycenae to overthrow Thyestes, forcing him to live in Kythira, where he died.